 The arts department provides each student the opportunity to explore and refine their God-given talents and abilities, developing them to their highest potential in order to serve others through their gifts.
 Over 30 full-time and adjunct teachers create life-changing experiences through classes and performances in music (band, chorus, orchestra, chapel band), dance, theatre, technical theatre, audio engineering, visual arts, and digital media.

-The Dozier School of Arts (DSA) offers a magnet program of curricular study in arts with specific concentrations throughout a student's high school career.
+The Dozier School of Arts (DSA) offers a magnet program of curricular study in arts, with specific concentrations throughout a student's high school career.

-REQUIREMENTS: 2 units
+REQUIREMENTS: Two units

 Dozier School of Arts track: 4-10 units

 - Advanced Costuming: Intermediate and advanced skill development in design and fabrication techniques for theatrical costuming and stage props.